Zxnii/LunarLaunchWrapper/README.md

 ## How to use

-To use this, simply start the jar file with the `-module` and `-version` argument as well as the main class `wtf.zani.launchwrapper.LunarLaunchWrapper`
+To use this, simply start the jar file with the `--module` and `--version` argument as well as the main class `wtf.zani.launchwrapper.LunarLaunchWrapper`

 If you want to use this on the PrismMC launcher, you will have to create a new instance with the version of your choice.
 Then edit that instance and replace the minecraft jar with LunarLaunchWrapper.jar and replace the content of the file by this :
 ```json